reidmit/omelet/README.md

         @h1 Hey there...
         @p Check out my {@b|i blog posts} below:
         @ul
-          >for post in /path/to/posts | sortby "date":
-            {preview post.title post.date post.url}
+          >for post in /path/to/posts | sortby "date" {preview post.title post.date post.url}

 This project adheres to the [Open Code of Conduct][code-of-conduct].
 By participating, you are expected to honor this code.